FZJ-IEK3-VSA/HiSim/docs/componentsworkflow.rst

 Connect Component objects
 --------------------------------------

-To pass and receive information, fluxes and energy among the components during the simulation, it is first necessary to connect them.
+To pass and receive information, fluxes and energy among the components during the simulation, it is necessary to connect them.
 The class *Component* as well as all its children have the method *connect_input* to connect to previously instantiated *Components* objects.
 The inputs to be connected can be found in the implementation as *ComponentInput* attributes.
 For example, in the Component class *PVSystem*, the following *ComponentInput* is passed as an attribute of the class:

 .. code-block:: python